1. Is my pension secure?

 10. Why will some generations of members receive different benefits than others?

-Pension plan provisions change over time and no generation of teachers has received exactly the same benefits as the one before or after it.
+Pension plan provisions can change over time and no generation of teachers has received exactly the same benefits as the one before or after it.
 For example, inflation protection wasn’t provided automatically until the mid-1970s, and many older members didn’t have an opportunity to retire at an 85 factor or receive a 10-year pension guarantee.

 Keep in mind that Ontario’s Pension Benefits Act protects the value of pension benefits already earned by working and retired members.